marvthedonut/Ev.io-CSS-injector/README.md

 4. Drag and drop the extracted folder.

 ## How to change the css.
 Edit the css contained in the `styles.css` file.
+After editing and saving be sure to reload the extensions on your extenions page.